Skip to main content

 Overview

-James R. Start served as a faculty member teaching speech at Fort Hays State College starting in 1920.
-His paper include speeches, articles, reading lists and correspondence related to his time at Fort Hays State University.
+The James R. Start Papers consist of the papers of James R. Start, who served as a faculty member in the Speech and English Departments at Fort Hays Kansas State College from 1920 to 1965.
+The papers consist of speeches, articles, reading lists and correspondence related to his time at Fort Hays State University.

 Biographical / Historical